y1rn/vscode-google-java-format/README.md

 ## Extension Settings

-- `gjfs.style`: Enum string value [`GOOGLE`, `AOSP`].
+- `google-java-format.style`: Enum string value [`GOOGLE`, `AOSP`].
 The style name of google java format.
 Default is `GOOGLE`.
-- `gjfs.skipSortingImports`: Boolean value.
+- `google-java-format.skipSortingImports`: Boolean value.
 Whether to fix the import order, but unused imports will still be removed.
 Default is `true`.
-- `gjfs.skipRemovingUnusedImports`: Boolean value.
+- `google-java-format.skipRemovingUnusedImports`: Boolean value.
 Whether to remove unused imports.
 Imports will still be sorted.
 Default is `false`.